248nonny/248nonny.github.io/about/index.md

 header: About Me
 ---

-I am Ronny Cravioto-Ross, a first year student at UBC's Applied Science program.
-In my free time, I love to explore my interests, learn about new topics, and apply what I learn while doing projects and creating things.
+I am Ronny Cravioto-Ross, an Engineering Physics student at the University of British Columbia.
+In my free time, I enjoy exploring my interests, learning about new topics, and solving real world problems with the things I learn.

 ## Interests

-From rocket motors to electrolysis cells to music and harmony, my interests span many fields and disciplines, and I'm not yet sure what I would like to become an expert in.
-Some general categories of interest of mine are:
+I have many interests across various fields, and I am still in the process of deciding what I would like to specialize in.
+A few general topics I am interested in are:

 - Mathematics
-- Music (Jazz is cool :D)
-- Chemistry
-- Rocket propulsion
-- Computer Programming
+- Computer Programming (I love Rust)
-- Electronic Circuits (specifically high power / high voltage hehe)
+- Physics, specifically the application of advanced mathematical tools (PDEs, vector calculus, complex variables, etc) for creating models of the world around us.
+- Music (My favourite group is currently [Animals As Leaders.](https://youtu.be/s4Yb_vf-Qfo)) (though I also like jazz/jazz fusion, e.g. [this song,](https://youtu.be/AGFeW3HOjZE) [this song,](https://youtu.be/oPDUZKBUhlg) [and that other song.](https://youtu.be/ppJQKfqhFfE))

+I am also particularly interested in fusion technology for energy production, since I believe that commercialized fusion reactor would bring a new era of near-limitless clean energy for humanity at large.

 <h2 id="about-being-half-deaf">About Being Half Deaf</h2>
 On March 1st 2023, towards the end of my final year of high school, I woke up with extreme dizzyness, and an inability to hear from my right ear.
 I went to the hospital, and I was diagnosed eith sudden sensorineural hearing loss.
 Throughout the next months, I got steriod shots through my eardrum, and spent many hours in a hyperbaric oxygen therapy chamber, all while studying for my IB exams.